2014 Oklahoma gubernatorial election

 The 2014 Oklahoma gubernatorial election was held on November 4, 2014, to elect the governor of Oklahoma.
-Incumbent Republican Governor Mary Fallin was running for re-election to a second term in office.
-Fallin was re-elected, defeating Democratic candidate Joe Dorman, a state legislator.
+Incumbent Governor Mary Fallin was re-elected with 55.8% of the vote over state representative Joe Dorman.
+Primaries were held on June 24, 2014.
+Fallin won the Republican nomination with more than 75% of the vote, and Dorman won the Democratic nomination uncontested.

 Republican primary

 Fallin, the incumbent, easily defeated Chad "The Drug Lawyer" Moody and Dax Ewbank who would run as a Libertarian for U.S. Senate in 2016.
-Ewbank and Moody both stressed ending the War on Drugs and protecting 2nd Amendment rights.
+Ewbank and Moody both stressed ending the war on drugs and protecting 2nd Amendment rights.